TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    .. method:: print_stats(*restrictions)

-      This method for the :class:`Stats` class prints out a report as described in the :func:`profile.run` definition.
+      This method for the :class:`Stats` kundi prints out a report as described in the :func:`profile.run` definition.

       The order of the printing is based on the last